Coming soon in 2012 to replace the RM15-D ……..

 Choosing between a BASIC or ADVANCED version

 The BASIC model is perfectly adequate for straightforward surveying in probe mode where conditions are favourable and targets easily identified.
-The ADVANCED model is required for use with the MSP40 and logging of GPS data.
+The ADVANCED model is required for use with the MSP25 or MSP40 and logging of GPS data.
 It is also preferable in dry conditions and if you have more demanding requirements where signal to noise ratio should be optimised because targets are more ephemeral or the site complex.

 Updating or upgrading an RM85 at a later date